drush-ops/drush/tests/README.txt

-Drush's test suite based on PHPUnit (http://www.phpunit.de/).
+Drush's test suite isbased on PHPUnit (http://www.phpunit.de/).
 In order to maintain high quality, our tests are run on every commit - https://travis-ci.org/drush-ops/drush

 Usage
 --------
 - Install PHPUnit [*]
 - Review the configuration settings in phpunit.xml.dist.
-If customization is needed, copy and rename to phpunit.xml and edit away.
+If customization is needed, copy to phpunit.xml and edit away.
-- From the /tests subdirectory, run `phpunit .`
+- Run unit tests [*]

 Advanced usage
 ---------